Black Diaries: Details

 Two US forensic-document examiners later peer-reviewed the 2005 Giles Report; both were critical of it.
 James Horan stated, "As editor of the Journal of Forensic Sciences and The Journal of the American Society of Questioned Document Examiners, I would not recommend publication of the Giles Report because the report does not show how its conclusion was reached.
 To the question, 'Is the writing Roger Casement's?' on the basis of the Giles Report as it stands, my answer would have to be I cannot tell."
 Marcel Matley, a second document examiner, stated, "Even if every document examined were the authentic writing of Casement, this report does nothing to establish the fact."

 In 2016 16 Lives: Roger Casement by Angus Mitchell summarised his long held views that the diaries were forgeries.
+He also edited the Amazon Journal of Roger Casement and included a number of footnotes which express some of these views.
+One of these notes states "The latter [the black diary] portray Casement's state of mind as muddled, inaccurate and exaggerated.
+It should be remembered that as well as writing thousands of words of his journal each day, Casement also copied out in longhand the statements made by the Barbadians.
+In the seventy-five days covered by his Putumayo Journal, Casement wrote a total of around 250,000 words averaging well over three thousand words each day."
+Mitchell also refuted the allegations that Casement had a sexual relationship with Andrés O'Donnell.

 In 2016 the University of Notre Dame published Paul Hyde's monograph, which concludes that both sides of the dispute have outstanding issues to address: "the dominant and 'official' theory of the authenticity of the Black Diaries, in force for almost one hundred years, has almost no explanatory power whatsoever.
 It fails to answer the most basic and persistent questions ...
 Those who believe that the Black Diaries are forged do not have their belief supported by facts proven beyond reasonable doubt."

 All the diaries, including for the first time the 1911 volume which contained the most prolonged sexual narrative, were published by Jeffrey Dudgeon the same year.
 A second, extended, paperback and electronic edition was published in 2016.

-Peruvian writer and 2010 Nobel laureate in literature Mario Vargas Llosa, in the epilogue to his novel The Dream of the Celt which is based on Casement's life, expresses his opinion – "as a writer, and claiming no expertise" – that Casement did write the diaries, but that much of their content described his erotic fantasies rather than actual sexual experiences.
+The Peruvian writer Mario Vargas Llosa, in the epilogue to his novel The Dream of the Celt which is based on Casement's life, expresses his opinion – "as a writer, and claiming no expertise" – that Casement did write the diaries, but that much of their content described his erotic fantasies rather than actual sexual experiences.